deengames-prototypes/gemlord/README.md

 # skylord

-Rogulike RPG where you reach and battle Skylord to earn your freedom.
+RPG with tactical battles.
+Reach and battle Skylord to earn your freedom.

 # Dev Notes